MaximeMRF/v7-docs/content/guides/http/request.md

 # Request

+This guide covers working with HTTP requests in AdonisJS.
+You will learn about:

+- Reading request body and uploaded files
+- Accessing query strings and route parameters
+- Working with request headers and metadata
+- Reading cookies
+- Understanding request ID generation
+- Configuring trusted proxies and IP address extraction

+## Overview

 The Request class holds all the information related to an HTTP request, including the request body, uploaded files, query string, URL, method, headers, and cookies.
 You access it via the `request` property of HttpContext, which is available in route handlers, middleware, and exception handlers.

-This reference guide shows you how to read different parts of an HTTP request using the Request class methods.

 ## Reading request body and files